Sur-NS78/Robotics-MFC_Project/README.md

-# Food rancidity detection using robot
+# Pest detection using robot